 All of our veterinarians are trained and interested in critical care.
-Our nursing staff has undertaken extra training in emergency medicine and is responsible for many of the policies and procedures in place to ensure treatments work smoothly.
+Our nursing staff have undertaken extra training in emergency medicine and are responsible for many of the policies and procedures in place to ensure treatments work smoothly.

 Critical Care Facilities & Equipment